Pharmacy technician: Nigeria

 Pharmacy technicians in Nigeria make up 75% of pharmaceutical work force.
 Pharmacists Council of Nigeria refused to allocate responsibilities that will give them right to practice at community level interdependently.
 The case was in court and the court ruled against PCN on December 3, 2008.

 Nigerian pharmacy technicians in collaboration with National Board for Technical Education (NBTE) are currently saving Nigerian Economy and Nigerians from the professional monopoly played by PCN which led to abundant fake drugs due lack of manpower.
 This exposed Nigerian to a lot of problems which lead reduction in productivity leading to sustainable poverty.

 Nigerian pharmacy technicians in collaboration with NBTE are able to achieve these by introducing ND/HND in pharmaceutical technology.
-PCN is doing everything possible to stop this training in order to sustain its monopoly, demanding Federal ministry of education to direct NBTE to stop accrediting the polytechnics while these course are offered in Ghana, Sudan and other countries.
+PCN is doing everything possible to stop this training to sustain its monopoly, demanding Federal ministry of education to direct NBTE to stop accrediting the polytechnics while these course are offered in Ghana, Sudan and other countries.
 The meeting called at the instance of NBTE on 25 May 2016 where the PCN, representative of the Honourable Minister of Health, Federal Ministry of Education, Pharmaceutical Society of Nigeria (PSN) and National Association of Pharmaceutical Technologists and Pharmacy Technicians of Nigeria were in attendance; certain issues bothering on the nomenclature Pharmaceutical Technologists, the curriculum and the accrediting body for polytechnic graduates of pharmaceutical Technology were raised.
 There it was made clear that the nomenclature (Pharmaceutical Technologist) is not new in Nigeria as the training of people bearing the name were trained at the former School of Pharmaceutical Technologists between 1981 and 1985.
 The premises of the school is being used as the liaison office of the PCN today.
 It was also established that NBTE is saddled with the accreditation of courses offered by Polytechnics and Monotechnics in the Federal Republic of Nigeria.
 As for the curriculum, findings revealed that NBTE is in line with the legal instrument that established the Board.
 Meanwhile, it was unanimously agreed that all relevant bodies should come together to review the complaints of the PCN.